 If your toddler suddenly hates you, it isn’t a good thing.
 It might seem it at the time, especially if they leave you alone, but it needs to be sorted quickly before it gets out of hand.

-This doesn’t usually last long, especially when you wheel our their favorite dish!
+This doesn’t usually last long, especially when you wheel out their favorite dish!

-As an attempt to grab the limelight away from their younger sibling, your toddler may go on hunger strike.
+In an attempt to grab the limelight away from their younger sibling, your toddler may go on a hunger strike.
 Test their metal with a packet of their favorite candy.
 Dangle the candy in front of them.
 Tell your toddler they can have some candy after they finish their meal!